ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the server has verified that the client controls the domain, so any client can cause a query to any domain.

-Some server implementations include information from the validation server's response (in order to facilitate debugging).
+Some ACME server implementations include information from the validation server's response (in order to facilitate debugging).
 Such implementations enable an attacker to extract this information from any web server that is accessible to the ACME server, even if it is not accessible to the ACME client.